NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 This document contains a brief overview about the Element Tokenizer including background and purpose, information about the special characters it replaces, and a short guide on how to use it.
 This is a working edition of this script and will be updated as it is used.
 If you do use it for tokenizing the contents of elements in XML documents for textual analysis and have suggestions on how to improve it, please let us know.

 ## Background and Purpose
 The Element Tokenizer was developed for the Women Writers Project to tokenize the content of `<persName>` and `<placeName>` elements in the Women Writers Online Corpus.
-It is also part of the ongoing research and output for the Women Writers Vector Toolkit and the [Word Vectors for the Thoughtful Humanist Institute](https://wwp.northeastern.edu/outreach/seminars/neh_wem.html), a series of institutes sponsored by the National Endowment of the Humanities as part of their Institutes for Advanced Topics in Digital Humanities program.
+It is also part of the ongoing research and output for the Women Writers Vector Toolkit and the [Word Vectors for the Thoughtful Humanist Institute](https://wwp.northeastern.edu/outreach/seminars/neh_wem.html), a series of institutes sponsored by the National Endowment for the Humanities as part of their Institutes for Advanced Topics in the Digital Humanities program.
 This tokenizer was used to develop three tokenized versions of the WWO corpus: 1) tokenized `<persName>` elements, 2) tokenized `<placeName>` elements, 3) both tokenized `<placeName>` and `<persName>` elements.
 Tokenizing the content of these elements allows for person and place names with multiple words to be treated as one token.
 For example, the name Margaret Cavendish can be treated as one token “margaret_cavendish” instead of the two tokens “margaret” and “cavendish” as it was previously.
 The same applies to place names.
 Instead of being treated as “new” and “england,” this tool allows word embedding models to treat “new_england” as one token.

 ## Element Tokenizer in Practice
 Following conversations with scholars learning about word embedding models and using the wordVectors script, the Element Tokenizer was developed to potentially allow for more specific queries and the creation of more specialized word embedding models.
 Being able to tokenize the contents of an entire element instead of individual words could allow for more specific queries and exploration of key concepts related to such things as names, subjects, places, phrases, and more.